RyanSieglerKX/tutorials/pykx/README.md

 - Efficient querying and filtering
 - Using time-series functions and joins via PyKX

-### 2️⃣ Integrate_With_Kdb.md
-- Connect to a kdb+ process
-- Query data from an existing system
-- Publish data to a kdb+ process

 ## 🤝 Join the Community!
 Got questions?
 Want to connect with other PyKX users or kdb+ developers?
 Join our Slack community 👉 kx.com/slack